 sudo whoami

-Add User to Sudoers on Arch Linux
+Add User to Sudoers Arch Linux

 - Install sudo (if not already installed):